-This prospectus supplement should be read in conjunction with the accompanying prospectus dated December 29, 2006
+This prospectus supplement should be read in conjunction with the accompanying prospectus dated December 29, 2008

-STATE OF ISRAEL JUBILEE FIXED RATE BONDS (FIFTH SERIES)
+STATE OF ISRAEL JUBILEE FIXED RATE BONDS (SIXTH SERIES)

-This is an offering by the State of Israel of an aggregate amount of \$750,000,000 State of Israel Jubilee Fixed Rate Bonds (Fifth Series).
+This is an offering by the State of Israel of an aggregate amount of \$1,000,000,000 State of Israel Jubilee Fixed Rate Bonds (Sixth Series).
 The full faith and credit of Israel will be pledged for the due and punctual payment of all principal and interest on the bonds.

-We are offering bonds of five maturity periods: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds.
+We are offering bonds of the following classes:

+- Jubilee Fixed Rate Bonds: 1-Year Jubilee Fixed Rate Bonds, 2-Year Jubilee Fixed Rate Bonds, 3-Year Jubilee Fixed Rate Bonds, 5-Year Jubilee Fixed Rate Bonds and 10-Year Jubilee Fixed Rate Bonds. - Jubilee Fixed Rate Financing Bonds: 1-Year Jubilee Fixed Rate Financing Bonds, 2-Year Jubilee Fixed Rate Financing Bonds, 3-Year Jubilee Fixed Rate Financing Bonds, 5-Year Jubilee Fixed Rate Financing Bonds and 10-Year Jubilee Fixed Rate Financing Bonds. - Maccabee Fixed Rate Bonds: 1-Year Maccabee Fixed Rate Bonds, 2-Year Maccabee Fixed Rate Bonds, 3-Year Maccabee Fixed Rate Bonds, 5-Year Maccabee Fixed Rate Bonds and 10-Year Maccabee Fixed Rate Bonds.

 Your bond will mature on the first calendar day of the month during which the first, second, third, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.

-You may buy each bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
+You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
+You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
+You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 (and integral multiples of \$1,000 in excess of \$5,000).
+The Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.